 Fanfreluche produced stakes winner Grand Luxe by Sir Ivor in 1974.
 Grand Luxe had a productive career at the track with ten wins from twenty-five starts, and an additional seven in the money finishes.
 Three of her wins were in stakes races, including the Fury Stakes.
 Grand Luxe is found in the pedigree of recently retired champion Australian sire, and multi group one stakes winner Flying Spur.
 Danehill son Flying Spur is out of Rolls, a daughter of Grand Luxe.
 Rolls in turn has also produced Shoal Creek who is the dam of another champion Australian sire in Encosta De Lago, a son of Sadler’s Wells full brother Fairy King.

 La Voyageuse became the second champion produced by Fanfreluche.
 La Voyageuse was a tough honest competitor making fifty-six starts winning twenty-six races, placing second ten times and third seven times.
 La Voyageuse won championships in three consecutive seasons from the age of three to five.
 Her sire was Tentam, an almost black stallion who stood at Windfields Maryland until his early death at the age of twelve in 1981.
-La Voyageuse had prestigious wins in such races as the Canadian Oaks as well as the Nearctic Handicap against males, Canadian Handicap, Bison City Stakes, and twice won the Matron Handicap.
+La Voyageuse had prestigious wins in such races as the Canadian Oaks and against males in the Nearctic Handicap , Canadian Handicap, Bison City Stakes, and twice won the Matron Handicap.
 She is the second foal of Fanfreluche to be inducted in the Canadian Racing Hall of Fame.

 Descendants of La Voyageuse such as European Champion two year old filly Bint Allayl, current sire Kheleyf at Kildangan Stud in Ireland, French Braids in Australia and Time Bandit in the US have kept the name of La Voyageuse in pedigrees of modern stakes winners around the world.